abm-77/neo/README.md

 }
 ```

+## neoIR:
+`neoIR` is the intermediate representation used by `neo`.
+It is similar to, but much simpler than LLVM.
+It was actually designed
+to be closer to [Bril](), developed at Cornell.
+The main design philosophy behind `neoIR` was to keep it very, very
+lean and only support features and operations used by `neo`.
+This is in contrast to LLVM which must support a wide variety of types,
+use cases, etc. The most prominent types in `neoIR` are `Value`s and `Instruction`s. `Value`s represent data within the
+IR (e.g. constants, results, etc).
+They keep track of their defining `Instruction` and all of the users (a list of `Instructions`).
+All values in `neoIR` are typed. `Instruction`s represent operations that manipulate `Value`s.
+Unlike LLVM, `Instruction`s do not inherit from `Value`s, i.e. they cannot directly be used
+interchangeably.
+Instead, `Instruction`s have an optional destination `Value` that would hold the result of the instruction executing.
+Similar to Bril, `Instruction`s also keep track of their opcode, any functions they may call, any labels they may reference, and any operands (`Value`s) they may use.

+Beyond `Value`s and `Instruction`s, `neoIR` also has classes for `Types`, `Function`s, `BasicBlock`s, `Label`s, and `Program`s.
+The main relationship between the types is:
+- `Programs` are composed of `Function`s
+- `Function`s are composed of `BasicBlock`s
+- `BasicBlock`s branch to `Label`s

+The `neo` type system is implemented via the `neoIR` `Type` class.
+The main features of the type class center around creating named, sized, and aligned
+types that can be registered and reused on multiple `Value`s.
+To support pointer and array types, a `Type` can also have a `DerivedType` of `POINTER` or `ARRAY`.
+`neo`'s type system is very primitive and currently does not support type inference as seen in the examples (but this is something I'd like to implement).

+To aid in lowering `neo` programs into `neoIR`, there is the `IRBuilder` and `IRGenerator` classes.
+The `IRGenerator` takes in the AST produced from
+the `neo` frontend, and uses the `IRBuilder` to emit `neoIR` instructions.
+Post-generation, the `IRGenerator` returns to the user a `neoIR`
+`Program`.
+Between the generation function being invoked and the result being returned to the user, the `IRGenerator` will also run any optimizations
+requested by the user at invocation (WIP).

 ## Building and Testing neo
 Building `neo` requires [meson](https://mesonbuild.com/SimpleStart.html) and [clang](https://clang.llvm.org/).
 The `neo` project also depends on the